uikit/uikit-site/docs/pages/javascript-utilities.md

 ### getIndex

-This function is used to find the index of an element inside a group of other elements.
+TODO: to find the index of an element inside a group of other elements.
-The following parameters may be passed to the function.

 | Parameter  | Type           | Default | Description                           |
 |:-----------|:---------------|:--------|:--------------------------------------|